 History of the Shoah Memorial

-The Shoah Memorial finds its origin during the war, with the creation in clandestinity of an archive fund aimed at gathering evidence of the persecution of the Jews.
+The Shoah Memorial originated during the war, with the creation in hiding of an archive fund to gather evidence of the persecution of Jews.
 The Center for Contemporary Jewish Documentation later doubles as the Memorial of the Unknown Jewish Martyr.
-Archives center, museum, the Memorial is today an essential place of mediation for transmission.
+Archives center, museum, the Memorial is today a place of mediation essential for transmission.

 In 1943, the objective: to document the persecution of the Jews